Anna702/OOP-Team-Profile-Generator/README.md

 # OOP-Team-Profile-Generator

-This application takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.

 # Module 12 Object-Oriented Programming: Team Profile Generator